briansworth/dev/_posts/2017-11-5-Get-List-of-Installed-Applications.md

       Select DisplayName, Publisher, InstallDate, DisplayVersion }
 ```
-*You may want to use Format-List.*
+*You may want to use Format-List to view the data nicely.*
 <br>

 <p>
   As you can see, this is both fast and simple.
   There are many other properties you can select as well.
-  If you environment is setup to use PowerShell remoting,
+  If your environment is setup to use PowerShell remoting,
-  You can simply pass the example above to the Invoke-Command command.
+  you can simply pass the example above to the Invoke-Command command.
 </p>

 <p>
   In environments that do not have PowerShell remoting setup,
   there is a way to connect to a remote registry on other machines.
-  It isn't as straightforward, so I have made it into a nice function,
+  It isn't as straightforward, so I have made it into a nice function
   that should take out that complexity.
 </p>